epctex-support/torrent-downloader/README.md

 During the run, the actor will output messages letting you know what is going on.
 You can enable or disable the informative messages from the Input Schema if it is necessary.

-If you provide incorrect input to the actor, it will immediately stop with failure state and output an explanation of what is wrong.
+If you provide incorrect input to the actor, it will immediately stop with a failure state and output an explanation of what is wrong.

 ## Torrent Actor Export

 During the run, the actor stores results into a dataset.
 Each item is a separate item in the dataset.

-You can manage the results in any languague (Python, PHP, Node JS/NPM).
+You can manage the results in any language (Python, PHP, Node JS/NPM).
 See the FAQ or <a href="https://www.apify.com/docs/api" target="blank">our API reference</a> to learn more about getting results from this Torrent actor.

 ## Output schema

-The structure of each item on dataset when the files are downloaded.
+The structure of each item on the dataset when the files are downloaded.

 ```json
 {